 Tamar and Other Poems.
 New York: Peter Boyle, 1924.
 Dramatically different poetry: accentual verse, long line, themes of incest, biblical and mythical allusion, apocalyptic.

 Roan Stallion, Tamar and Other Poems.
 New York: Boni and Liveright, 1925.
-The Tamar volume expanded with a new narrative and a drama, “The Tower Beyond Tragedy.”
-First major publisher of his mature work.
+The Tamar volume expanded with a new narrative and a drama, The Tower Beyond Tragedy.
+First major publication of his mature work.

 Dear Judas and Other Poems.
 New York: Liveright, 1929.
 Jesus’s passion story as a Noh play.
-Second tale: a woman Christ-figure, “The Loving Shepherdess,” on the Sur coast, pursuing a pilgrimage north to death in childbirth.
-See reissue in 1977.
+This volume also includes The Loving Shepherdess, a long narrative about a doomed female Christ figure on the Big Sur Coast.
+Reprinted by Liveright in 1977.

 Such Counsels You Gave to Me and Other Poems.
 New York: Random House, 1937.
 Scottish ballad motif as vehicle for an Oedipal conflict.

 Visits to Ireland.
 Los Angeles: Ward Ritchie, 1954.
-Excerpts from Una Jeffers’s diaries edited by Jeffers and containing entries by him.
+Excerpts from Una Jeffers’s travel diaries edited by Jeffers and containing entries by him.

 Robinson Jeffers: Selected Poems.
 New York: Vintage, l965.
 Slim paperback, mostly lyrics, from his long career.

 The Selected Letters of Robinson Jeffers.
 Ed.
 Ann Ridgeway.
 Baltimore: Johns Hopkins Press, 1968.
 Revealing correspondence, illustrated by striking Leigh Wiener photographs.